garrensmith/LazyBoy/docs/installation.md

 ==============

 The models need to be loaded for LazyBoy to work.
 This can be done via two ways.
-The first is to manually require the files where the models are defined and then call `Model.load()` or keep all the models in a specific folder and point LazyBoy to that folder `Model.load('./models')`
+The first is to manually require the files where the models are defined and then call `Model.load()` or keep all the models in a specific folder and point LazyBoy to that directory that contains all your models eg. `Model.load('models')`.
+Important to note is that LazyBoy always loads the models folder relatively from the base folder that the node app was started from.

 <br />